Milofow/Milofow/Research/UX.md

 </table>

 #### A couple of things I noticed while studying the footage
-- Make more clickable like icons and text.
+- Make more places clickable like icons and text.
 - Make typing possible for entering the date
 - Give a little bit more context per date

 <br>

 ### A/B test
 When creating the designs for the durability tests, I landed on two design choices.
-To validate which choice to make I made a survey to confirm yet deny if my design choice was the best suitable for the job.
-Surprisingly it was the opposite.
+To validate which choice to make I made a survey to see which design was more attractive.
+Surprisingly people chose the design I was least expecting them to pick.
 See the results down below:

 <table>
   <tr>